DoB1981-04-20 BirthplaceEdinburgh Height1.80 m (5' 11") Weight83 kg (13 st 1 lb) PositionScrum half

 The 32-year-old reaffirmed his position as one of the best tighthead props in the world as he joined Gethin Jenkins, Ryan Jones and the legendary trio of Gareth Edwards, Gerald Davies and JPR Williams in a select group of Welshman to have won the Grand Slam three times.

-He started his domestic career at Neath, made his Wales debut against England in 2003 and has one international try to his name, against Scotland in 2004.
+He started his domestic career at Neath, made his Wales debut against England in 2003 and has and has two international tries to his name, against Scotland in 2004 and England in 2010.

 A constant member of Wales' 2005 Grand Slam winning team, Jones was selected for his second successive World Cup in 2007, making two appearances, against Canada in Nantes and against Australia at the Millennium Stadium.